Efficient numeracy in language models through single-token number embeddings: Benchmarking dataset

 \textbf{Multiplication} Given the fixed-point number representations of the operands in base-2 or base-10, the difficulty $\delta_{\textrm{Multiplication}}$ is given by the sum of their non-zero digits.
 This directly correlates with the number of steps involved to solve the task and the numbers' precision.

 \textbf{Division} Similar to Multiplication, the difficulty $\delta_{\textrm{Multiplication}}$ is given by the sum of the non-zero digits of dividend, divisor and quotient.

 \textbf{Mean} For Mean we found the most reliable difficulty metric to be $\delta_\mathrm{Mean}=s-x+15$ with spread $s$ and exponent $x$ of the mean of the list.
 Intuitively, the difficulty increases for larger spreads.
-We see a clear drop in performance for all models where $s>exp$, that is, where numbers do no longer share any common prefix.
+We see a clear drop in performance for all models where $s>x$, that is, where numbers do no longer share any common prefix.

-\textbf{Exponentiation / Std} While the difficulty heuristic for Multiplication, Division and Mean can be derived relatively straightforward, a heuristic for the remaining tasks is a lot harder to define.
+\textbf{Exponentiation / Standard deviation} While the difficulty heuristic for Multiplication, Division and Mean can be derived relatively straightforward, a heuristic for the remaining tasks is a lot harder to define.
 This is because of their inherent multi-step nature.
 Each result can be computed using a large variety of different algorithms.
 For instance, consider the task of computing the standard deviation of a list $L=\{x_1,\dots,x_N\}$ with mean $\mu$.
 Possible solutions include $\sqrt{\frac1N \sum^N_{i=1}(x_i-\mu)}$, $\sqrt{\frac{1}{N}\sum_{i=1}^N x_i^2-\mu^2}$, Welford's online algorithm, and many more.
-We define heuristics $\delta_\mathrm{exp}$ as the product of the number of non-zero digits of each base, exponent, and result.
-For the lack of better alternatives, we set $\delta_\mathrm{Std}=\delta_\mathrm{Mean}$.
+We define heuristic $\delta_\mathrm{exp}$ as the product of the number of non-zero digits of each base, exponent, and result and, for simplicity reasons, set $\delta_\mathrm{Std}=\delta_\mathrm{Mean}$.